thegetty/quire-docs/CONTRIBUTING.md

 ## Learn About Contributing to Quire

-Developed by Getty, Quire is a new, multiformat publishing tool available for immediate access and use.
-Quire is in limited beta, © J. Paul Getty Trust, and not yet released as open-source software. **For a free license to use Quire, please complete [this form](http://bit.ly/quire-signup).**
+Developed by Getty, Quire is a digital publishing tool that can create dynamic publications in a variety of formats, including web, print, and e-book.
+Quire is an ideal tool for anyone seeking to publish beautiful, scholarly digital books optimized for visual imagery and designed to ensure their content is widely accessible and stable.

+Quire is open source and free to use.
+View Quire's [3-clause BSD open source license](https://github.com/thegetty/quire/blob/main/LICENSE).
+Please note: Quire v1 is currently in a pre-release phase.
+Testing and improvements are ongoing.

 There are the two Quire repositories hosted on GitHub:

-- [**quire**](https://github.com/thegetty/quire):  Core Quire code including command-line interface, default starter content, and default theme.
+- [**quire**](https://github.com/thegetty/quire): Quire’s primary repository, with the command-line interface and 11ty template packages
+- [**quire-starter-default**](https://github.com/thegetty/quire-starter-default) The default starter content for a Quire project
 - [**quire-docs**](https://github.com/thegetty/quire-docs): Quire website and documentation.

 You are currently in the **quire-docs** repository.
 Our website and documentation are actually built using Quire.
 That means contributing to this repo will give you an opportunity to work on a live Quire project.
 The process may be familiar for some, and for others, it will be a good way to familiarize yourself with the tool.

-If you haven't already, please [install Quire](https://quire.getty.edu/documentation/install-uninstall/) to get started.
+**On the Quire website you will notice two sets of documentation: v0 for the legacy version of Quire and v1 for the latest version.
+All new projects are created in the latest version of Quire.
+However, the Quire website is still running on the legacy version.
+This means that if you plan on contributing the documentation and want to preivew your changes, you must [install the legacy version Quire](https://quire.getty.edu/docs-v1/install-uninstall/#re-install-legacy-versions-of-quire).
+If you have questions or need assistance email us at quire@getty.edu.**

+**We will only be accepting contributions related to the v1 documentation.**

 ## Identify a Contribution to Make